-The dissenters do just that—resist the limiting diversity framework that was imposed by the Court fifty years ago and justify affirmative action in remedial terms.
-Doing so, the dissenters, and especially Justice Jackson, directly challenge the Court’s precedent in order to broaden their ability to make claims on the past and reconstruct the record of constitutional memory.
-As dissenters facing a conservative supermajority, they treated the loss of race-conscious admission policies as an opportunity to rejog memory and infuse it with what was erased and distorted by majority.
-The dissenting justices ceased from trying to persuade their fellow conservative justices on the bench and instead started speaking to the people, making claims that can strike their memories.
-But universities, schools and other institutions who pursue racial diversity cannot reject precedent without facing consciences.
-If universities were to follow the dissenters, abandon the doctrinal limitations set by the Court and reject the diversity framework, they would open themselves to lawsuits and investigations.
-However, in order to make memory claims, they do not have to overthrow precedent.
-Instead, universities can follow the Michigan amici and reclaim diversity and reinfuse it with claims on the past and the way it still plays a role for American lives today.
-Adopting the Michigan amici’s approach, would allow university to remind their faculty and students and the public at large, why the pursuit of racial diversity in higher education is crucial and legitimate, while at the same time minimizing, though not eliminating, the risk of being accused of not complying with the Court’s precedents.
+The SFFA dissenters follow this path—they resist the limiting diversity framework that was imposed by the Court fifty years ago and justify affirmative action in remedial terms.
+They do so to directly challenge the Court’s precedent and broaden their ability to make claims on the past and reconstruct the record of constitutional memory.
+Justice Jackson was particularly notable in this challenge.
+As dissenters facing a conservative supermajority, they viewed the loss of race-conscious admission policies as an opportunity to jog memories and infuse them with what had been erased and distorted by the SFFA majority.
+The dissenting justices stopped trying to persuade their fellow conservative justices on the bench and instead started speaking to the people, making claims that could resound in their memories.
+But universities, schools, and other institutions that pursue racial diversity cannot reject precedent without facing consequences.
+If universities were to follow the dissenters, abandon the doctrinal limitations set by the Court, and reject the diversity framework, they would open themselves to lawsuits and investigations.
+However, they need not overthrow precedent in order to make memory claims.
+Instead, universities can follow the Michigan amici and reclaim diversity, reinfusing it with historical context and demonstrating its continued relevance and role.
+Adopting the Michigan amici’s approach would enable universities to remind their faculty and students and the public at large why the pursuit of racial diversity in higher education is crucial and legitimate.
+At the same time, they can minimize, although not eliminate, the risk of being accused of not complying with the Court’s precedents.

 Diversity Enjoys a Consensual Status.
-A second strategic reason for adopting the Michigan Amici’s approach of recharging diversity with new meanings is diversity’s consensual status.
-“In the pantheon of unquestioned goods, diversity is right up there with progress, motherhood, and apple pie,” Peter Shuck described.
-And Sandy Levinson found that "[1]t is becoming ever more difficult to find anyone who is willing to say, in public, that institutional or social homogeneity is a positive good and diversity a substantive harm."
-While today, As noted earlier, Diversity, Equity and Inclusion (D.E.I.) programs are under attack, yet the campaign against those programs is not denouncing diversity in itself, but is rather framed, at least seemingly, around “leftist ideologies “and “critical race theory” these initiatives convey.
-Even if diversity no longer has the status of ‘apple pie,’ it is still highly consensual, especially within the realm of higher education.
-Even the SFFA’s majority adopts diversity a compelling ideal, but deems it, and more specifically how it was presented by the Universities, as not coherent enough to warrant the use of racial classifications in college admissions.
-It thus seems practical to hold on to diversity rather than letting it go and advocating for a different concept.
+A second strategic reason for adopting the Michigan amici’s approach of infusing diversity with new meanings is diversity’s consensual status.
+“In the pantheon of unquestioned goods, diversity is right up there with progress, motherhood, and apple pie,” Peter Shuck observed.
+And Sandy Levinson found that “[1]t is becoming ever more difficult to find anyone who is willing to say, in public, that institutional or social homogeneity is a positive good and diversity a substantive harm.”
+As noted earlier, Diversity, Equity and Inclusion (DEI) programs are now coming under attack, yet the campaign against those programs is not denouncing diversity in itself.
+Instead, the arguments against DEI are arguably framed around the “leftist ideologies” and “critical race theory” these initiatives are alleged to convey.
+Although diversity no longer has the status of ‘apple pie,’ it is still the subject of a strong consensus, especially within the realm of higher education.
+Even the SFFA’s majority adopts diversity as a compelling ideal, but deems it, and, more specifically, the way in which the universities presented it, as insufficient compelling to warrant the use of racial classifications in college admissions.
+It thus seems pragmatic to retain diversity rather than abandon it and advocate for an alternative concept.